webpack/webpack.js.org/src/content/plugins/closure-webpack-plugin.md

 It offers unmatched optimizations, provides type checking and can easily target transpilation to different versions of ECMASCRIPT.

 **Note:** This plugin is a very early beta and currently uses a custom build of closure-compiler while neccessary changes are integrated back into the main compiler repository.
+Only the java version of closure-compiler is currently supported.

 ## Usage example